ArenKDesai/Aren-s-Notes/graphics lec.md

 We need the normals of smooth surfaces, but we make objects with a discrete number of sides.
 We can instead interpolate the normals of a smooth surface so the lighting gives the appearance of a smooth object.

 We can extend this idea to project interesting textures to flat meshes by creating a **normal map**.
 This normal map can map normals by colors to certain directions, or can encode heights to different normals.
 This is a **bump map**.
 Bump maps are easy to use to specify surface details, doesn't change simple shapes, and works with lighting well.
-However, it doesn't change the side
+However, it doesn't change the side view, doesn't work for big effects, and doesn't cause shadows.